itai64/EventManager/ReadMe.md

 attributes :
 Long id - key of the entity.
 String name - full name of the user.
-List<Long> events - ids of the own user event's.
+List<Long> events - ids of the own user event's. foreign key of Event table.

 Event - very client can have many event. attributes :